-Cesar Vallejo College helps graduates find employment in their field of study.
 The College assists students on career preparatory activities such as resume development, participation in career fairs and professional networking.
 All programs are designed to prepare graduates for entry-level positions.
 Resources are readily available to students; job placement assistance is accessible to all graduates through Career Services.
 Cesar Vallejo College cannot guarantee employment.
-However, Career Services will make every effort to assist their students in their job search.
-The College is committed to make sure that students succeed.